tanvir-ishraq/A.R.M.O.R-Armament-Models-Recognizer/README.md

 # Model Deployment
-I deployed the model to HuggingFace Spaces Gradio App.
+I deployed the model to HuggingFace Spaces server space by packaging the model in my coded Gradio App.
 The implementation can be found in `hf_deployment` folder and [online here](https://huggingface.co/spaces/tanvir-ishraq/ARMOR-Armament-Models-Recognizer). <br/>
  <img src = "hf_deployment/ARMOR_gradio_app.png" width="830" >

 # API integration with GitHub Pages